Quickstart

 cargo openvm keygen

-and a verification key to ./openvm/app.vk
+and a verification key to ./target/openvm/app.vk

 .